xypron/sispmctl/README.md

 Usage
 -----

-See the output of sispmctl when run without parameters and the man page.
+You can display the man page with

+    man sispmctl

 Permissions
 -----------